ICHEC/QNLP/misc/README.md

 ### MPI's Autotuining

-If using a version of Intel Parallel Studio XE Cluster Edition, Intel's parallel profiling tools are provided. `perf_analysis_tools` provides SLURM run scripts for each of the performance tools provided in Intel's Parallel Studio XE Cluster Edition.
+If using a version of Intel Parallel Studio XE Cluster Edition, Intel's parallel profiling tools are provided. `perf_analysis` provides SLURM run scripts for each of the performance tools provided in Intel's Parallel Studio XE Cluster Edition.
 It also provides a run script for exploring different NUMA topologies by means of experimentation and comparison.

 ## Building Intel-QS on MacOS